Skip to main content

 • Either way, let the soil test decide — not the middle number on a bag designed for seed.

 Match the product to your soil, and on an install worth thousands, that one upfront fact is the cheapest insurance you'll buy — and the difference between a lawn that roots deep on its own and one that spends years dependent on the next bag. *Questions about your specific soil or lawn?
-Call CT Sod at (203) 806-4086 — we've worked Northeast soil for thirty years.*
+Call CT Sod at (203) 806-4086 — we bring thirty years of sod industry experience.*

 Ready To Order?